 AETN regularly partners with many freelance and independent producers, writers and musicians as well as state agencies, universities and other non-profits to further enhance the AETN library of programs about Arkansas and disperse program information statewide.

 The AETN Magazine provides program schedule information and highlights, network news, upcoming events, volunteer information, Foundation news, technical updates, outreach, education and production news is mailed to more than 16,400 AETN Foundation contributors each month.

 AETN keeps Arkansans informed by providing program promotion and press releases to more than 100 media outlets statewide.
 AETN mails thousands of program related outreach packages to schools and viewers.
 AETN tells its story nationwide through regional and national publications.

-Annually, AETN shares the AETN story by providing AETN speakers to dozens of civic organizations throughout the state as well as conducting tours of its network headquarters for all interested groups of ten (10) or more that are 4th grade (or age 10) and older during regular, weekday business hours.
+Annually, AETN shares the AETN story by providing AETN speakers to civic organizations throughout the state as well as conducting tours of its network headquarters for all interested groups of ten (10) or more that are 4th grade (or age 10) and older during regular, weekday business hours.

 Annual audits by independent professionals of AETN and the AETN Foundation financial records reflect high quality business practices, which safeguard all resources available to AETN.

 Since 1966, AETN has received more than $12.6 million in restricted grants from the federal government for new and replacement capitol equipment.
 These funds have been matched by nearly $31 million in state and private dollars to help acquire, replace and maintain AETN's broadcast and production equipment.
 Former Senator Dale Bumpers called AETN and Public Television the "best example of the public-private partnership".